-The Laptop is a Windows, XP machine that never touches the Internet for any reason.
+The Laptop is a Windows, XP machine that never touches the Internet for any reason, all it does is work with the AA-600.
 The rest of the items are there to assist in the measurement phase of this process.

 The Makita power screwdriver was used to screw in and out the hose clamps, and it was set to not strip them.
 Setting 1.
 I have stripped out these types of clamps before, and finding one with a stud on it, and stainless steel in town would prove to be difficult, so I was very careful to not wreck them with the electric driver.

 I used the power tool only to take up slack in each screw clamp.
 I then hand tightened each one.
 I applied Pentrox-A to each contact point that carried current, after shining them up using the included scotch bright pad.
 I then clamped them on the vertical part of the antenna.

 Before and afters for each band.
 Before is on the left, after is on the right, click any image to enlarge: